Hair Loss on Keto: Causes and 16 Tips to Prevent It

 Support Digestion and Nutrient Absorption

 It is critical to support your digestive system on a ketogenic diet.
 Optimizing digestion and the absorption of nutrients is important for preventing hair loss.

 Digestive enzymes help with the chemical breakdown of food into smaller, absorbable components.
 Enzymes are key for breaking down carbohydrates, protein and fatty acids.
 This prepares these macronutrients for proper digestion and assimilation in the body.

-An excellent supplement for optimizing digestion and nutrient absorption on the ketogenic diet is Keto Digest.
-Keto Digest is specially designed for people on a ketogenic diet.
-This powerful digestive enzyme blend supports the digestion of fats, proteins, carbohydrates, and fiber.
-Keto Digest also contains probiotics to support a healthy microbial balance.
+An excellent supplement for optimizing digestion and nutrient absorption on the ketogenic diet is Super Digest HCL which contains betaine HCL for stomach acid support, bile for fat digestion and pancreatic enzymes.
+This powerful blend supports the digestion of fats, proteins, carbohydrates, and fiber.
 This can maximize the benefits of the ketogenic diet and prevent hair loss.

 Balance Stress Levels and Prioritize Sleep

 One of the biggest disrupting agents for good thyroid hormone activity in the body is high amounts of stress coupled with inadequate or poor quality sleep.
 I see way too many people begin a ketogenic lifestyle but also be engaging in a lot of high intensity exercise, be staying up way too late at night and have a high stress daily life taking care of young children, having financial pressure or job/career stress.

 It is really important to keep stress levels under control and prioritizing sleep as much as possible.
 I recommend setting a digital curfew and doing your best to be in bed by 10pm and getting at least 7 and in some cases 8-9 hours of quality sleep each night.
 Here is a helpful article that goes over some great strategies to improve your sleep quality and another article here that goes over key nutrients to support good sleep.